May 17, 2026

 Can I drive abroad with just my national driver's license?

-In some countries, yes.
-In others, no. A national driver's license alone is sufficient in countries that bilaterally recognize the issuing country's license format and language, for example, a US license is accepted alone in Canada, Mexico, and most Western European countries for short stays.
-An IDP becomes necessary in countries that require multilingual translation, that are signatories to the 1949 Geneva or 1968 Vienna Conventions and enforce IDP rules, or that simply do not recognize the national license format.
+In some countries, yes; in others, no. A national license alone is sufficient where the destination bilaterally recognizes the issuing country's license format and language.
+A US license, for example, is accepted alone in Canada, Mexico, and much of Western Europe for short stays.
+An IDP becomes necessary where the destination requires a multilingual translation, enforces IDP rules under the road-traffic conventions, or simply does not recognize the license format, which is common for licenses printed in non-Latin scripts.

-The safer rule for any international trip: carry both documents whenever the destination is outside the issuing country, even if the IDP is not strictly required.
-The cost of a 1-year IDP is lower than a single traffic fine for missing documentation.
+The safer rule for any international trip: carry both documents whenever you drive outside the issuing country, even where the IDP is not strictly required.
+The cost of an IDP is lower than a single traffic fine for missing documentation.

 Who issues an IDP versus a national license?

-National driver's licenses are issued by the road-traffic authority of each sovereign country, typically a state DMV in the United States, the DVLA in the United Kingdom, the SAAQ or equivalent provincial authority in Canada, and the relevant state RMS in Australia.
-International Driving Permits are issued exclusively by authorized national bodies under the United Nations road-traffic treaties.
-In the United States, that authority belongs to the American Automobile Association (AAA), the American Automobile Touring Alliance (AATA), and authorized affiliates such as the International Drivers Association.
+National driver's licenses are issued by each country's road-traffic authority: a state DMV in the United States, the DVLA in the United Kingdom, the provincial authority in Canada, the state authority in Australia.
+International Driving Permits are different: no government agency issues an IDP directly to consumers.
+IDPs are produced by authorized issuing bodies under the United Nations road-traffic treaty framework, always on the basis of an existing, valid national license.

 How long is each document valid?

-The validity asymmetry catches travelers: an IDP issued today against a US license expiring in 4 months is valid for those 4 months only, even if the IDP booklet shows a 1-year term.
+The validity asymmetry catches travelers: an IDP issued today against a license expiring in 4 months is valid for those 4 months only, even if the booklet shows a longer printed term.

 Can I use an IDP at home?

 No. An International Driving Permit has no legal authority in the country that issued the underlying national license.
-A US-issued IDP carries no weight when driving in the United States, the US license alone is the operative document.
-The IDP exists specifically to translate the national license for foreign authorities, and "foreign" is defined as any jurisdiction outside the issuing country.
+A US-issued IDP carries no weight when driving in the United States; the US license alone is the operative document there.
+The IDP exists specifically to translate the license for foreign authorities, and "foreign" means any jurisdiction outside the issuing country.

-This rule matters for travelers returning home: the IDP cannot serve as a backup if the national license is lost or expired domestically.
+This also means the IDP cannot serve as a backup at home: if the national license is lost or expired domestically, the IDP does not stand in for it.

 Can I use a national license alone for international car rental?

-Major international car rental brands have different policies than the underlying national law.
-Hertz, Avis, Europcar, Sixt, and Enterprise routinely require an IDP at the counter for renters whose national license is issued in a non-Latin script or in a country whose license format is unfamiliar to the rental agent — even when local law accepts the national license alone.
-The IDP smooths the rental transaction by giving the agent a recognizable multilingual format with translated license categories.
+Rental-counter policy is often stricter than national law.
+Major international rental brands routinely ask for an IDP when the renter's license is printed in a non-Latin script or in a format the agent does not recognize, even where local law accepts the license alone.
+The IDP smooths the transaction by giving the agent a familiar multilingual document with translated license categories.

-US, UK, Canadian, Australian, and EU license holders generally rent without an IDP in their own treaty zones, but the IDP is recommended for any rental outside Western Europe and North America to avoid counter friction.
+US, UK, Canadian, Australian, and EU license holders generally rent without an IDP inside their own recognition zones.
+Outside those zones, carrying an IDP is the practical way to avoid counter friction, declined rentals, and disputed insurance coverage.

 What happens if I present the IDP without the national license?

-The IDP is invalidated.
-Presenting only an International Driving Permit, without the original national driver's license, is treated by police, rental agencies, and border officials as presenting an incomplete document, equivalent to no driving authorization at all.
-The IDP booklet itself states this rule on its inside cover in 12 languages.
+The IDP is treated as invalid.
+Presenting an International Driving Permit without the original national driver's license is treated by police, rental agencies, and border officials as incomplete documentation, equivalent to no driving authorization at all, because the IDP is a translation of a license that must be present to be translated.

-Practical procedure abroad: carry both documents on your person whenever driving.
-Storing the national license at the hotel and carrying only the IDP defeats the IDP's entire legal purpose.
+The practical procedure abroad is simple: carry both documents on your person whenever you drive.
+Leaving the license at the hotel and carrying only the IDP defeats the document's entire purpose.

 For drivers holding non-US licenses

-The IDP-versus-national-license relationship is identical for UK, EU, Canadian, Australian, and other Commonwealth and treaty-nation drivers.
-UK drivers post-Brexit increasingly need both documents in EU countries that previously accepted the UK license alone.
-EU drivers within the EU rely on mutual recognition and do not need an IDP for intra-EU travel.
-Canadian drivers in the US rely on bilateral US-Canada recognition and similarly do not need an IDP for US driving.
+The relationship between the two documents is identical for UK, EU, Canadian, Australian, and other treaty-nation drivers.
+UK drivers increasingly need both documents post-Brexit in destinations that previously accepted the UK license alone.
+EU drivers rely on mutual recognition inside the EU and need the IDP only beyond it.
+Canadian drivers in the US rely on bilateral recognition and need no IDP there.

-The general principle holds: the national license is the source of driving rights, and the IDP is the translation that makes those rights legible abroad.
+The principle holds everywhere: the national license is the source of driving rights, and the IDP is the translation that makes those rights legible abroad.
+If you hold a valid license and have a trip coming up, the process takes minutes: see the application guide.

 Key Takeaways